 Testing the new camera gear and mouth mount

-Other than extreme amounts of sun cream, the next item at the top of the packing list is camera gear.
+Other than extreme amounts of sun cream, the next item at the top of the packing list is travel filmmaking and camera gear.
 What good would getting the world’s best waves be if you can’t send pictures and videos home to all your mates and make them jealous?
 Fortunately, our sponsors Rayne have hooked us up with their epic little action camera the Rayne One, which I have been using for the past few weeks.

 This morning I tested out the mouth mount for the first time and I’m super stoked with the results.
 This is definitely my favourite angle so far.